-- (1) An Authorised Firm (the selling firm) must not sell, or arrange for the sale of, a

-Packaged Product to a Retail Client unless it has given the Client, not later than a reasonable time before the Client becomes contractually bound in relation to the sale of the Packaged Product- - (a) a Product Disclosure Document for the Packaged Product; or - (b) if the Packaged Product was produced by another Authorised Firm-a

-Product Disclosure Document that complies with subrule (2); or - (c) if the Packaged Product was produced by a person in a jurisdiction other than the AIFC-disclosure documentation that complies with subrule (3). - (2) If the Packaged Product was produced by another Authorised Firm, the Product Disclosure Document given to the Retail Client under subrule (1) (b)- - (a) must be the Product Disclosure Document prepared by the other Authorised Firm; but - (b) must prominently display each of the following: - (i) the name of the selling firm; - (ii) either the address of the selling firm or a contact point from which the address is available; - (iii) the selling firm's regulatory status. - (3) If the Packaged Product was produced by a person in a jurisdiction other than the AIFC, the disclosure documentation given to the Retail Client under subrule (1) (c) complies with this subrule if-
+- (1) An Authorised Firm (the selling firm) must not sell, or arrange for the sale of, a Packaged Product to a Retail Client unless it has given the Client, not later than a reasonable time before the Client becomes contractually bound in relation to the sale of the Packaged Product- - (a) a Product Disclosure Document for the Packaged Product; or - (b) if the Packaged Product was produced by another Authorised Firm-a Product Disclosure Document that complies with subrule (2); or - (c) if the Packaged Product was produced by a person in a jurisdiction other than the AIFC-disclosure documentation that complies with subrule (3). - (2) If the Packaged Product was produced by another Authorised Firm, the Product Disclosure Document given to the Retail Client under subrule (1) (b)- - (a) must be the Product Disclosure Document prepared by the other Authorised Firm; but - (b) must prominently display each of the following: - (i) the name of the selling firm; - (ii) either the address of the selling firm or a contact point from which the address is available; - (iii) the selling firm's regulatory status.

-- (a) the selling firm is satisfied on reasonable grounds that- - (i) the disclosure documentation was prepared by the person in accordance with the requirements of the law of the other jurisdiction; and - (ii) those requirements are broadly equivalent to the requirements of this division; and - (b) the disclosure documentation prominently displays- - (i) the information mentioned in subrule (2) (b) (i) to (iii); and - (ii) if the Packaged Product is a Life Policy or a Family Takaful Contract- - (A) a statement to the effect that the person who produced the Packaged Product (the insurer or the Takaful Operator) is not authorised or regulated by the AFSA; and - (B) an explanation of any differences between the cancellation rights (if any) applying in relation to the Packaged Product (including the length of any period to exercise the rights) and those that would be provided under these rules if the insurer or the Takaful Operator as the case may be, were an Authorised Firm; and - (C) a warning to the effect that the claims handling procedures applying in relation to the Packaged Product may differ from those provided under these rules. - (4) If a Life Policy or a Family Takaful Contract sold by an Authorised Firm to a Retail relevant Life Policy or the Family Takaful Contract as the case may be, under COB firm must- - (a) update the document that it gave the Client under subrule (1) in relation to the Life Policy or the Family Takaful Contract to reflect the variation; and - (b) give a copy of the updated document to the Client.
+- (3) If the Packaged Product was produced by a person in a jurisdiction other than the AIFC, the disclosure documentation given to the Retail Client under subrule (1) (c) complies with this subrule if- - (a) the selling firm is satisfied on reasonable grounds that- - (i) the disclosure documentation was prepared by the person in accordance with the requirements of the law of the other jurisdiction; and - (ii) those requirements are broadly equivalent to the requirements of this division; and - (b) the disclosure documentation prominently displays- - (i) the information mentioned in subrule (2) (b) (i) to (iii); and - (ii) if the Packaged Product is a Life Policy or a Family Takaful Contracts: - (A) a statement to the effect that the person who produced the Packaged Product (the insurer or the Takaful Operator) is not authorised or regulated by the AFSA; and - (B) an explanation of any differences between the cancellation rights (if any) applying in relation to the Packaged Product (including the length of any period to exercise the rights) and those that would be provided under these rules if the insurer or the Takaful Operator as the case may be, were an Authorised Firm; and - (C) a warning to the effect that the claims handling procedures applying in relation to the Packaged Product may differ from those provided under these rules. - (4) If a Life Policy or a Family Takaful Contract sold by an Authorised Firm to a Retail Client is varied and, because of the variation, the Client has a right to cancel the relevant Life Policy or the Family Takaful Contract as the case may be, under COB 19.2.2 (Variations of Life Policies or Family Takaful Contract-right to cancel), the firm must: - (a) update the document that it gave the Client under subrule (1) in relation to the Life Policy or the Family Takaful Contract to reflect the variation; and - (b) give a copy of the updated document to the Client.